Malaysia national football team: Kits

-From the 1970s to 2007, the national team kit was manufactured and sponsored by Adidas.
-Since 2007, the official Malaysia team kit is manufactured by Nike.
-The home kit design of black and yellow stripes is a throwback to the kit used by Malayan national team in the 1920s.
+Starting from the 1975 Merdeka Tournament until 1977, the Malaysia football team wore the kit from Adidas.
+In 1978, Malaysia switched to Umbro.
+From 1979 to 2006, the national team kit was manufactured and sponsored by Adidas.
+Since 2025, the official Malaysia team kit has been manufactured by Puma.
+The home kit design of black and yellow stripes is a throwback to the kit used by the Malayan national team in the 1920s.
 The national team of the 1970s also sported similar stripes, which are supposed to be reminiscent of the stripes of a tiger.

 In November 2010, Nike Malaysia created a new football kit specially made for the 2010 AFF Championship.
 The home kit's design of black and yellow stripes is shaped by a black row of lines.
 The away kit features a plain blue front and red and white at the edge of the sleeves.
-Nike used the Malaysian flag as their logo instead of putting the Football Association of Malaysia logo to remembering the team success in the 1970s.
+Nike used the Malaysian flag as their logo instead of the Football Association of Malaysia logo to remember the team's success in the 1970s.
 On the underside of the flag, the quote "Tanah Tumpahnya Darahku" (The land that I spill my blood for) can be found.
 The quote is part of the Malaysia National Anthem, alluding that they are doing their best for the country.

 The practice of using the flag on the kits ended when Malaysia got a new kit in late 2016.
 They have the FAM logo on the kits.